siddhartha-komodo/slate/source/includes/_120-cc-dice.md

 fundingtxid                                  |(string)                     |the txid of the transaction that created and funded this contract amount                                       |(number)                     |the amount of funds you want to add to your dice from your wallet

 ### Response:

 Structure|Type|Description
 ---------|----|-----------
 result:                                      |(string)                     |whether the command succeeded
-hex:                                         |(string)                     |a raw transaction in hex-encoded format; you must broadcast this transaction to complete the `diceaddfunds` command
+hex:                                         |(string)                     |a raw transaction in hex-encoded format; you must broadcast this transaction to complete the command

 ## diceaddress